mdn/temp-processes/pull-requests.md

    The `CODEOWNERS` file specifies the teams who own certain content directories.
 2. **Approval:** The changes can be merged after a approving review has been made.
    The assigned reviewer will merge the pull request.
-3. **Content update** is done automatically via a site rebuild once every 24 hours.
+Updated content goes live within a day of merging via a site rebuild once every 24 hours.
-   Volunteers can see their changes go live within a day of merging.

 ### Decision tree